yuzutao1990/yucleiclab.github.io/team/index.md

 </div>

-Dr. Zutao Yu is interested in nucleic acids chemical biology.
+Dr. Zutao Yu is interested in nucleic acid chemical biology.
 His work bridges chemical biology and genomic medicine.
 He is interested in elucidating the roles of the epigenome and (epi-) transcriptome in both physiological and pathological conditions and developing strategies to manipulate them by targeting DNA and RNA.
 He uses advanced chemical biology techniques, such as drug-chromatin interaction detection, bifunctional molecules, in situ on-target drug screening, and next-generation sequencing.
 His future research aims to innovate transcriptome- and genome-targeting strategies to modulate functional genomics in disease contexts like cancer, infectious diseases, and neurodegenerative disorders.

 ## Lab members